asjadjawed/short-url-server/Docs/QA.md

   \
   **Front-end [[Link](https://github.com/asjadjawed/short-url-client)]:**\
   The project was built using: React.js and deployed on Netlify.
 Basic UI layout with CSS sanitization.
 The build generates static assets that can be placed on any CDN for a highly available and cost-effective front-end solution.
 It is also decoupled from the back-end so can be worked on independently.\
-  *(This can also be dockerized, but with specialized build tools like Netlify for React deployment, it is easier to use these)* However, an example docker implementation of a React.js with CI/CD can be found [here](https://github.com/asjadjawed/docker-react) in my repo.\
+  *(This can also be containerized, but with specialized build tools like Netlify for React deployment, it is easier to use these)* However, an example docker implementation of a React.js with CI/CD can be found [here](https://github.com/asjadjawed/docker-react) in my repo.\
   \
   **Design Decisions:**